Dear readers of ADxS.org, please forgive the disruption.

 • COMT

-• A COMT inhibitor increased (in healthy subjects) the choice of more distant rewards.
+• A COMT inhibitor increased the choice of more distant rewards (in healthy subjects).
 This leads to impairments of the striatum.
-Since COMT degrades dopamine in the PFC, this suggests a correlation of decreased dopamine levels in the PFC and devaluation of distant rewards 7
+Since COMT degrades dopamine in the PFC, this suggests a correlation of reduced dopamine levels in the PFC and devaluation of distant rewards 15

 • α2AR

-In SHR, in vivo electrophysiological recordings found neural encoding of discounting behavior in prefrontal and orbitofrontal cortex in the presence of rewards:8
+In SHR, in vivo electrophysiological recordings revealed neural coding of discounting behavior in the prefrontal and orbitofrontal cortex in the presence of rewards:22

 • OFC neurons